StemTBioinf/UNIXWorkshop/index.md

 Security is a high priority on Aurora LSENS2 and this starts with the server rejecting connections from all but the BMC network.
 This means you can only use LSENS2 from within the BMC network and the VPN you installed makes this possible (even from outside the BMC).

-So fire up your VPN client (Forticlient of Shrewsoft) and login.
+So fire up your VPN client (Forticlient of Shrewsoft) and **login using your luact ID**.

-## The ThinLink Interface
+## The Thinlinc Interface

-Open up Thinlinc and login using your credentials.
+Open up Thinlinc and login **using your lunarc credentials**.
 The server details are:

 - Server: aurora-ls2.lunarc.lu.se
 - Username: your aurora username